-- (A) In the late 1800s, the government sent Native American children to boarding schools where they were taught cooking and farming methods that were different from their traditional methods. - B Sean Sherman wanted to learn what foods were included in the traditional Native American diet, so he met with community elders and Native American chefs and historians to get some answers. - © Sean Sherman teaches people how to forage for indigenous food ingredients, such as wild dandelion, hyssop, cedar, and bergamot, to create Native American dishes with a modern flair. - D Although the government meant to do the right thing, it didn't really help anyone when it gave free canned beans, boxed rice, powdered milk, and vegetable oil to Native Americans.
+- Although the government meant to do the right thing, it didn't really help anyone when it gave free canned beans, boxed rice, powdered milk, and vegetable oil to Native Americans. - B In the late 1800s, the government sent Native American children to boarding schools where they were taught cooking and farming methods that were different from their traditional methods. - © Sean Sherman wanted to learn what foods were included in the traditional Native American diet, so he met with community elders and Native American chefs and historians to get some answers. - D Sean Sherman's traditional recipes avoid foods that were introduced by the Europeans and instead include ingredients such as elk, quail, and wild rice.